 All potential Adult Rehabilitative Mental Health Services (ARMHS) provider applicants are required to attend an ARMHS applicant provider information seminar prior to submission of the ARMHS certification application.
-This four hour seminar will be scheduled quarterly using in-studio and regionally accessible ITV locations throughout Minnesota.
+This four hour seminar will be scheduled quarterly.
 The learning objectives for this overview include:

 All potential ARMHS providers should register the qualified clinical supervisor/clinical consultant (MH131C), as well as the agency’s administrative representative (MH131A). *It should also be noted that the clinical supervisor must complete the mandatory pre-requisite online trainings before they may enroll in this class.
 ARMHS Registration Information